 All complaints received will be given an ID number and logged onto the Anxiety UK Complaints Register.

 We will acknowledge all complaints in writing within 7 working days from when the complaint is received.

-The Complaints Co-ordinator will review the complaint to consider whether further investigations need to be carried out and will determine who is appropriate to lead on the complaint.
+The Services Co-ordinator will review the complaint to consider whether further investigations need to be carried out and will determine who is appropriate to lead on the complaint.

-When investigating complaints the Complaints Co-ordinator will ensure that:
+When investigating complaints the Services Co-ordinator will ensure that:

 The complaint is fully understood – this may require meeting with or talking to the complainant

 There is an understanding of the response of staff or the situation in which the problem arose.
 This may involve interviewing or speaking to staff and volunteers, or reviewing any written information

 When interviewing complainants, staff or volunteers, they should be offered the opportunity to bring someone with them

 As a result of the investigation actions may include:

 - Specific Improvements to service